 - Alleviates multiple problems – From depression to anxiety, anger and eating disorders.
 CBT can help you conquer bad habits and thoughts through dedicated, systematic training.

 - Complete sessions in short time frame – Sessions are only 30-60 minutes long for approx. 5 – 20 weeks.
 That’s less than a year to gain the strategies to take control of your life.

 - Various forms of delivery – One-on-one sessions, group sessions or work with online self-help software.
 The right therapist can work in a setting of your choice: home, outdoors, at a clinic.

 - Teaches you practical strategies – You’ll gain access to critical techniques and exercises to use every day or when you need to manage mental problems you encounter throughout your life.

 - Effective where medication isn’t – Some drugs, like anti-depressants, don’t always offer the best results.
-CBT is a safe alternative that finds solutions for problems your facing right now!
+CBT is a safe alternative that finds solutions for problems you’re facing right now.

 - Think positively by training your mind – Say goodbye to negative thoughts with strategies that build your confidence and positive state of mind.

 The Cons of CBT